Aiko Chimera is a platonic & GFE companion offering dates in Las Vegas.

 • Wynn/Encore: Located at the northern end of the Strip.
 I’ve seen both the Wynn rooms and the Encore rooms; they are all great.
 Customer service is top notch in both properties.
 The general vibe is more classic, sophisticated and a bit more mellow than the hotels right in the middle of the Strip (like Cosmo or Bellagio).
 It can still get crowded when there’s a convention though.
 Note that Encore houses XS Nightclub & pool parties in the Spring/Summer (Encore Beach Club), so if you’re worried about being able to hear the noise from your room, be sure to request a quieter room (needs to be facing a certain direction away from the clubs or on a higher floor).

 • Bellagio: More centrally located on the Strip.
 Their suites rival the Cosmo’s as far as spaciousness.
 The bathrooms and closet space were impressive.
 I’m not sure if any of the suites come with an outdoor terrace like Cosmo though.
-The vibe is very old school with lots of earth tones and in my opinion, feels a little drab/outdated.
+The vibe is very old school with lots of darker earth tones and in my opinion, feels a little drab/outdated.
 That said, this is an iconic Strip property with its breathtaking gardens that change seasonally, daily fountain shows, and great restaurants.
 The property gets quite busy.

 • Resorts World: Located on the most northern part of the Strip (past Wynn/Encore).
 This is a fairly new property that opened in 2021 and houses 3 hotels.
 In order of increasing “upscale” factor, there is Hilton, Conrad, and Crockfords.
 It is more on the mellow side due to its location, but can still get quite busy if there is a convention.
 Compared to the Wynn/Encore, the customer service is not nearly as good.
 That said, the property itself is still pretty amazing with all that it has to offer (events/bars/restaurants/unique asian market inspired food court).